Anthony Hopkins: 1990–1999: The Silence of the Lambs and film stardom

 In 1992, Hopkins starred in Merchant-Ivory's period film based on the E. M. Forster novel Howards End.
 Hopkins acted alongside Emma Thompson and Helena Bonham Carter where he played the cold businessman Henry Wilcox.
-The film received enormous critical acclaim, with critic Leonard Maltin calling it "extraordinarily good on every level."
+The film received enormous critical acclaim, with critic Leonard Maltin calling it "extraordinarily good on every level".
 The following year, Hopkins reunited with Merchant-Ivory and Emma Thompson in The Remains of the Day (1993), a film set in 1950s post-war Britain based on the novel by Kazuo Ishiguro.
-The film was ranked by the British Film Institute as one of the 64th greatest British film of the 20th century.
+David Hunter of The Hollywood Reporter praised Hopkins' performance describing it as "colossal" and a "tour de force".
+The film was ranked by the British Film Institute as the 64th greatest British film of the 20th century.
 Starring as the butler Stevens, Hopkins named it among his favourite films.
-He was nominated for an Academy Award for Best Actor for his performance, and received the BAFTA Award for Best Actor.
+He was nominated for an Academy Award for Best Actor for his performance and received the BAFTA Award for Best Actor.

 Hopkins portrayed Oxford academic C. S. Lewis in the 1993 British biographical film Shadowlands, for which he was nominated for a BAFTA Award for Best Actor.
-During the 1990s, Hopkins had the chance to work with Bart the Bear in two films: Legends of the Fall (1994) and The Edge (1997).
-According to trainer, Lynn Seus, "Tony Hopkins was absolutely brilliant with Bart...He acknowledged and respected him like a fellow actor.
+Also that year he acted opposite Isabella Rossellini in the drama The Innocent (1993) which was adapted from the Ian McEwan novel of the same name.
+During this period, Hopkins had the chance to work with Bart the Bear in two films: Legends of the Fall (1994) and The Edge (1997).
+According to trainer Lynn Seus, "Tony Hopkins was absolutely brilliant with Bart...He acknowledged and respected him like a fellow actor.
 He would spend hours just looking at Bart and admiring him.
 He did so many of his own scenes with Bart."
-Hopkins was Britain's highest paid performer in 1998, starring in The Mask of Zorro and Meet Joe Black, and also agreed to reprise his role as Dr Hannibal Lecter for a fee of £15 million.
+Hopkins was Britain's highest-paid performer in 1998, starring in The Mask of Zorro and Meet Joe Black, and also agreed to reprise his role as Hannibal Lecter for a fee of £15 million.